Gambling addiction comes in many forms, the primary symptom is a craving for gaming.

-Anyone who provides gambling services has a responsibility to develop policies and programs to address underage and problem gambling issues.
-Research, treatment, prevention of problem gambling should be generally encouraged.
+Anyone who provides gambling services has a responsibility to develop policies and programs to address underage and gambling addictions.
+Research, treatment, and prevention of problem gambling should be generally encouraged.

-If a person suspects they might have a gambling problem, there are a variety of self tests available on the internet.
-However, those will not give a diagnosis and do not replace a face-to-face evaluation with a trained clinical professional.
-Those brief screens are tools to help people decide whether to seek formal evaluation of their gambling behavior.
+If a person suspects they might have a gambling problem, there are a variety of self-tests available on the internet.
+However, those will not give a diagnosis and do not replace a face-to-face evaluation with a trained clinical professional; but they can help people decide whether to seek formal evaluation of their gambling behavior.

 After a detailed assessment, an adequate treatment plan is adapted for the problem gambler.
-Treatment should be based on a complete evaluation of the problem, and respond to each individual´s specific needs.
-Treatment and assistance includes all areas of the individual's life (family, educational, financial, legal and professional).
+Treatment will be based on a complete evaluation of the problem, and respond to each individual's specific needs.
+Treatment and assistance includes all areas of the individual's life (family, educational, financial, legal, and professional).